 After selecting 'Accept', you will be directed to the NSLDS Login screen.
 Enter your Username and Password.

 With a successful login, you will be able to view information about your federal student loans and any Pell grants you have received.
 Click on the number box to the left of the loan for which you want to view.

 The 'Current Servicer' is who you will need to contact with questions about loan repayment and/or deferment.

 To exit out of NSLDS, select "Logoff" in the upper right corner of the screen and close the browser.

 Trouble making payments?

 If you are having trouble repaying your loans, contact your loan servicer.
-In most cases, your loan servicer will work with you to help determine the best option.
+Your loan servicer will work with you to help determine the best repayment option.
 Options include:

 - Changing repayment plan: Your loan servicer will determine if this option is applicable.

 - Deferment or Forbearance: The Deferment option allows you to temporarily stop making payments on your loan.
 The Forbearance option allows you to temporarily make smaller payments, or extend the time for making payments.
 If you don't meet the eligibility requirements for a deferment but are temporarily unable to make your loan payments such as during an illness, you may qualify for forbearance.

 If you are late on any monthly payment, your loan is considered delinquent.
 Your loan servicer will send you a reminder that payment is late.
 Keep in mind you are responsible for ensuring your loan servicer has your most up-to-date address on file.
 If you become 270 days delinquent in making your loan payments you will go into default.